ory/sdk/clients/client/dart/doc/ProjectApi.md

 # **listProjectApiKeys**
 > BuiltList<ProjectApiKey> listProjectApiKeys(project)

-List a project's API Tokens
+List a project's API keys

-A list of all the project's API tokens.
+A list of all the project's API keys.

 ### Example
 ```dart